-In June 2012, we acquired rights to apamistamab, a clinical stage anti-CD45 monoclonal antibody with safety and efficacy data in more than 300 patients in need of a BMT.
-Iomab-B is our product candidate that links I-131 to apamistamab that was studied in the pivotal Phase 3 SIERRA trial.
-Product candidates utilizing apamistamab would require BLA approval before they can be marketed in the United States.
-We are also evaluating Iomab-ACT, which uses a lower dose I-131 for lymphodepletion prior to CAR-T or adoptive cell therapy.
-We are currently evaluating clinical trials that would use our construct for lymphodepletion.
-Our CD33 Alpha program studying Actimab-A (lintuzumab-Ac-225) product candidate is also being studied in several Phase 1 trials under our sponsorship and investigator-initiated trials in patients with r/r AML.
+We are also evaluating Iomab-ACT, which uses a lower dose I-131 for conditioning prior to cellular therapies such as CAR-T and gene therapies.
+We are currently studying Iomab-ACT in three clinical trials including two investigator sponsored studies.

+Our Actimab-A (lintuzumab-Ac-225) product candidate has also been studied in several Phase 1 and 2 trials under our sponsorship and investigator-initiated trials in patients with r/r AML and we plan to continue to study Actimab-A in clinical trials.
+Actimab-A is also being developed under a cooperative research and development agreement (CRADA) with the National Cancer Institute (NCI) and we expect clinical trials to be initiated that will study Actimab-A as a single agent or in combination with other therapies.
 Product candidates utilizing the lintuzumab antibody would require BLA approval before they can be marketed in the United States.
 We are in the early stages of evaluating other product candidates consisting of conjugates of Ac-225 with human or humanized antibodies for pre-clinical and clinical development in other types of cancer.
 The FDA may not approve these products for the indications that are necessary or desirable for successful commercialization.
 The FDA may fail to approve any BLA we submit for new product candidates or for new intended uses or indications for approved products or future product candidates.
 Failure to obtain FDA approval for our products in the proposed indications would have a material adverse effect on our business prospects, financial condition and results of operations.

 The approval process in the United States and in other countries could result in unexpected and significant costs for us and consume management's time and other resources.
-The FDA and other foreign regulatory agencies could ask us to supplement our submissions, collect non-clinical data, conduct additional clinical trials or engage in other time-consuming actions, or it could simply deny our applications.
+The FDA, EMA and other foreign regulatory agencies could ask us to supplement our submissions, collect non-clinical data, conduct additional clinical trials or engage in other time-consuming actions, or it could simply deny our applications.
 In addition, even if we obtain approval to market our products in the United States or in other countries, the approval could be revoked, or other restrictions imposed if post-market data demonstrates safety issues or lack of effectiveness.
-We cannot predict with certainty how, or when, the FDA or other regulatory authorities will act.
+We cannot predict with certainty how, or when, the FDA, EMA or other regulatory authorities will act.
 If we are unable to obtain the necessary regulatory approvals, our financial condition and cash flow may be materially adversely affected, and our ability to grow domestically and internationally may be limited.
 Additionally, even if we obtain approval, regulatory authorities may approve any of our product candidates for fewer or more limited indications that we request.
 The Company's products may not be approved for the specific indications that are most necessary or desirable for successful commercialization or profitability.